MGM Northfield Park: History

 In 2018, MGM Growth Properties bought the property from Milstein Entertainment for $1.02 billion.
 Hard Rock continued to operate the property under a management agreement with the new owners.
 On April 1, 2019, MGM Growth's majority owner, MGM Resorts International, bought the Rocksino's operating business from MGM Growth for $275 million in stock, assumed control from Hard Rock, and rebranded the property as MGM Northfield Park.
 MGM Resorts would lease the property from MGM Growth for initial rent of $60 million per year.

 Vici Properties acquired MGM Growth, including Northfield Park, in 2022.

-The track's nickname is "The Home of the Flying Turns" and its motto "Every nineteen minutes the place goes crazy".
+In October 2025, MGM sold the operations of Northfield Park to a private equity firm, Clairvest Group, for $475 Million.
+Clairvest would lease the property from Vici for 25 years.
+The sale is expected to close in 2026.

 Trackside Lounge

 In the spring of 2008 Northfield Park constructed the Trackside Lounge.
 Trackside at Northfield Park is a state-of-the-art Sports Bar, featuring three-dozen flat-screen television monitors, private seating areas, full bar service and snack menu.
 In addition to Northfield’s full simulcast agenda, Trackside broadcasts major sporting events including Guardians, Cavaliers and Browns games, March Madness, the World Series, Super Bowl, NASCAR and more.
 The Trackside Barbecue features award-winning ribs, pulled pork sandwiches and more, and food from the barbecue can be brought into the Trackside Lounge, or eaten in the barbecue tent pavilion.

 The RaceBook, a $600,000 companion renovation, mirrors the Trackside Lounge's design and elements, featuring hundreds of flat-screen tvs and private TV carrels or workstations.
 The RaceBook is the highlight of the track's simulcast area, where patrons wager on races from other tracks from around the world.